Kit Bond

 In the November general election, Bond came close to defeating incumbent Democratic U.S. Congressman Bill Hungate, 48% to 52%.
 Bond won eight of the district's 23 counties.[10]
 Out of Hungate's five re-election campaigns, that 1968 election against Bond was his worst performance.[11]

 State Attorney General John Danforth hired Bond as an Assistant Attorney General in 1969, where Bond led the office's Consumer Protection Division.
-In 1970, at the age of 31, Bond was elected Missouri State Auditor.[12]
+In 1970, at the age of 31, Bond was elected Missouri State Auditor, defeating seventeen-year incumbent Haskell Holman.
+As auditor, Bond hired seven certified public accountants to the office, which increased the total from one.[12]

 Governor of Missouri